Salahuddin Kazi, MD, Chair

 Dr. Kazi earned his medical degree from Dow Medical College in Karachi, Pakistan, and completed his residency, chief residency and fellowship in rheumatology at the University of Texas Health Science Center in Houston.

-As of August 2020, Dr. Kazi reported the following external relationships:
+As of July 2022, Dr. Kazi reported no ongoing external relationships.

 Elise Carlson, MD